I Want To...

 In certain circumstances COVID-19 testing may be determined to be appropriate as a requirement for research participation.
 Requirements for testing may change based on COVID+ rates in the community, University and health system guidelines, and participant expectations.
 Following Johns Hopkins Health System guidelines negative COVID-19 tests would be required 72 hours before they participate in the research protocol.
 Testing for asymptomatic research participants may be required in the following situations:

-- The study includes procedures for which clinically, testing in asymptomatic individuals is recommended or required.
+- The study includes procedures for which clinically, testing in asymptomatic individuals is required.
 Click https://intranet.insidehopkinsmedicine.org/heic/_docs/2019-nCoV_testing_absence_of_symptoms.pdf for current Johns Hopkins Health System guidelines for testing in the absence of symptoms.

 In cases where COVID-19 testing is required, research teams should follow this process: